 Skillet Blackberry Scones

-If you haven’t noticed already, I have a thing for blackberries.
-When I lived in Mendocino, we had a bath down to the beach that was filled with blackberry bushes.
-In July and August, we’d pick buckets of blackberries.
+As you will see in this cookbook, I have a thing for blackberries.
+When I lived in Mendocino, we had a path down to the beach that was filled with blackberry bushes.
+In summer, we’d pick buckets of blackberries.
 We’d make blackberry pancakes, blackberry pie, blackberry sorbet, blackberry cobbler, even blackberry barbecue sauce.
-The blackberry scones recipe is the latest, and maybe the best, blackberry recipe of them all.
+This blackberry scones recipe is the latest, and maybe the best, blackberry recipe of them all.
+For these scones, I use an English recipe, which creates lighter and fluffier scones than the American style.

 Servings